HK 4.6×30mm

-The 4.6×30mm (designated as the 4,6 × 30 by the C.I.P.) cartridge is a small-caliber, high-velocity, smokeless powder, rebated, bottleneck, centerfire cartridge designed for personal defense weapons (PDW) developed by German armament manufacturer Heckler & Koch (HK) in 1999.
+The HK 4.6×30mm (designated as the 4,6 × 30 by the C.I.P., and 4.6×30mm NATO) cartridge is a small-caliber, high-velocity, smokeless powder, rebated, bottleneck, centerfire cartridge designed for personal defense weapons (PDW) developed by German armament manufacturer Heckler & Koch (HK) in 1999.
 It was designed primarily for the MP7 PDW to minimize weight and recoil while increasing body armor penetration.
 It features a pointed, steel-core, brass-jacketed bullet.

 Development

 The 4.6×30mm cartridge was introduced in 1999 as a competitor to FN Herstal's 5.7×28mm cartridge.
 Heckler & Koch started the development of a semi-automatic handgun for their 4.6×30mm PDW cartridge, the Universal Combat Pistol (UCP), but canceled it at the prototype stage.